 Health and Safety

-UC Santa Cruz has its own police and fire departments to protect and ensure the safety of the campus.
+UC Santa Cruz has its own police department to protect and ensure the safety of the campus.
 UC Santa Cruz Police Department officers work closely with the ten residential colleges and surrounding law enforcement agencies to ensure that students are safe and protected by the laws that govern both the campus and the general population.

 Counseling and Psychological Services (CAPS) offers a variety of counseling services, programs, and workshops that address students’ developmental, situational, and lifelong concerns.